1983–84 Houston Cougars men's basketball team

 The 1983–84 Houston Cougars men's basketball team represented the University of Houston during the 1983–84 NCAA Division I men's basketball season.
 The head coach was Guy Lewis.
 The team played its home games in the Hofheinz Pavilion in Houston, Texas, and was then a member of the Southwest Conference.

 The third of Houston's famous Phi Slama Jama teams, this squad was led by Michael Young, Alvin Franklin, and future Hall of Famer Akeem Olajuwon.
-The Cougars played in the Final Four for the third consecutive season, appeared in their second straight National Championship Game, and completed a three-year run with an overall record of 88-16.
+The Cougars played in the Final Four for the third consecutive season, appeared in their second straight National Championship Game, and completed a three-year run with an overall record of 88–16.

+The next Cougar season to end with a national title game appearance would come 41 years later, though their next Final Four appearance would be four years before that.